Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-2/README.md

 1. Update `app.js` to require and then use this route.
 If need help, copy what is being done for requiring the users route and update it for students.

-1. Refresh the browsr, is the root URL still working?
+1. Refresh the browser, is the root URL still working?

-1. Now see yoru new route by visiting the URL http://localhost:3000/students (you can ctrl click this link)
+1. Now see your new route by visiting the URL http://localhost:3000/students (you can ctrl click this link)

 1. Verify, are are you seeing the correct output?
 If not try to troubleshoot and ask questions if need be.